jrgp/dotfiles/README.md

 ===========

-I don't do a lot of shell customization, but what I do customize is consistent across the many machines I work on, so store it here.
+I don't do a lot of shell customization, but what I do customize is consistent across the many machines I work on, so persist it here.